pkkummermo/docs-testing/README.md

 ### Creating new menu entries

 All menu entries is found in `gridsome.config.js`, and can be customized as you want.
 For options, check out the [docc documentation](https://docc-theme.netlify.app/docs/sidebar/) for sidebars.

+## Building production

+`npm run build`

+This will generate a `dist`-folder with the fully statically built site.
+This can be deployed and hosted to whatever CDN of your choosing.

 ## Gridsome